Folic acid both before and during early pregnancy is extremely important. This feature explains why.

 Without the assistance of a professional, women in this particular situation are at a higher risk of experiencing another pregnancy complicated by an NTD.
 However, the risk can be reduced significantly by taking a larger dose of folic acid.
 (1) Women that have been diagnosed with diabetes or women taking anti-seizure medications for epilepsy are at a higher risk of having a baby with an NTD.
 Seeking the help of a healthcare professional at least a month prior to conception can help reduce the risk of having a baby with NTD.

-The professional can recommend the proper amount of folic acid and safely monitor the condition.
+A medical professional can recommend the proper amount of folic acid and safely monitor the condition.
 (2) Research has shown that the body absorbs the synthetic form of folic acid easier than the form that is available naturally in foods.
 (12) Generally, grain products and enriched cereals are fortified with the synthetic form.

 However, the majority of women don’t eat these types of foods enough to depend on them as the main source of folic acid.